arko-14/Law-Vector/README.md

 # 🧠 Law Vector

 A powerful, AI-driven legal document search and understanding tool built for lawyers, law students, and legal researchers.
-This system leverages vector embeddings and FAISS (Facebook AI Similarity Search) to help users find, compare, and understand legal cases with ease and accuracy.
+This system leverages vector embeddings and pinecone to help users find, compare, and understand legal cases with ease and accuracy.

 ---